Growing bonsai from seed is possible. Our small trees in pots are started with many different kinds of plants and in many different ways.

 For those who grow bonsai indoors, be sure to give your seedlings plenty of light so they remain compact and don't "stretch" trying to reach the sun.

-The biggest advantage is you can manage the shape of your tree from the very beginning.
+The biggest advantage of seeds is you can manage the shape of your tree from the very beginning.

 It’s a good idea to have other bonsai trees in progress, while you wait, work and watch the seedlings grow.

-There are many plants that grow quickly from seed, including lots of tropicals.
+There are many plants that grow quickly from seed, including many tropicals.

 Begin with a plant that will eventually meet the desirable attributes of a good bonsai -- small leaves, proportionate flowers and a woody trunk.
 The tropical Acacia farnesiana is one such plant.